-Once a clear radio-electric line of sight (including the Fresnel zone clearance) is obtained, one must ascertain that the received power is well above the sensitivity of the receiver, by what is known as the "link margin".
-The greater the link margin, the more reliable the For mission critical applications 20 dB margin is suggested, but for non critical ones 10 dB might suffice.
+Once a clear radio-electric line of sight is obtained, it is required that the received power is significantly above the sensitivity of the receiver, by what is known as the "link margin".
+The greater the link margin, the more reliable the link.
+For mission critical applications 20 dB margin is suggested, but for non critical ones 10 dB might suffice.